I like to give talks on the intersection of libraries, technology and politics. My main blog is at librarian.net.

-- Rural issues such as rural library technology and the digital divide
+- Rural library technology and the digital divide

 - Copyright, fair use, and DRM in libraries